Grieving a Pet: the Loss of a Dear Animal Friend

 Grieving a pet in a culture so insensitive to animals

 The loss of a pet is often paradoxical.
 If you lose a family member, you can ask for a few days off work.
 If you lose a pet, you don’t necessarily have the same rights.
 For many people, the loss is still quite traumatic.
 In fact, the trauma is often heightened because of other people’s insensitivity.
-You hear things like, “but it was just a dog,” or “you’ll feel better if you just get another one.”
+You hear things like, “But it was just a dog,” or “You’ll feel better if you just get another one.”

 There’s another issue with pets that comes up frequently but no one talks about much.
 It’s the question of who keeps the pets in cases of divorce or separation.
 It’s such a serious issue that courts often make the decision.
 In this case, the one who ends up without custody ends up grieving a pet as well.